dpc10ster/RJafrocBook/docs/09B-DBM-Analysis-SigTesting.md

 (\#eq:samplingOfDbmTerms)
 \end{equation}

-Equation \@ref(eq:samplingOfDbmTerms) defines the meanings of the variance components appearing in Equation \@ref(eq:termsInDbmModel).
+Equation \@ref(eq:samplingOfDbmTerms) defines the meanings of the variance components appearing in Equation \@ref(eq:DBMRandomTerms).
 One could have placed a $Y$ subscript (or superscript) on each of the variances, as they describe fluctuations of the pseudovalues, not FOM values.
 However, this tends to clutter the notation.
 So here is the convention:

 **Unless explicitly stated otherwise, all variance symbols in this chapter refer to pseudovalues. ** Another convention: $(\tau R)_{ij}$ is *not* the product of the treatment and reader factors, rather it is a single factor, namely the treatment-reader factor with $IJ$ levels, subscripted by the index $ij$ and similarly for the other product-like terms in Equation \@ref(eq:samplingOfDbmTerms).